barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 ## A read about cause and effects

+> Once when Paichang gave a series of talks, a certain old man was always there listening together with the monks.
+When they left, he would leave too. __One day__, however, __he remained behind.__

+What happened that day?
+What came to be?
+What was different about that day?
+What emerged so that __this__ day old Paichang went to the master?

+> __When they left, he would leave too__.

+He was going with the stream.

+> __One day, however__, he remained behind.

+There the stream meets a boulder, causing the water to stop for a moment.

 > "Not falling under the law of cause and effect."
 Why should __this__ prompt five hundred lives as a fox?
 "Not evading the law of cause and effect."
 Why should __this__ prompt a return a human life?
 If you have the single eye of realization, you will appreciate how old Paichang lived five hundred lives as a fox as lives of grace.

 What has old Paichang done to receive this fruit and live five hundred lives as a fox?
 What has he done to be released from it today?
 Why should __this__ prompt five hundred lives as a fox?

-> __When they left, he would leave too__. __One day, however__, he remained behind.

-He was going with the stream.
-There, the stream meets a boulder, causing the water to stop for a moment.

-> Once when Paichang gave a series of talks, a certain old man was always there listening together with the monks.
-When they left, he would leave too. __One day__, however, __he remained behind.__

-What happened that day?
-What came to be?
-What was different about that day?
-What emerged so that __this__ day old Paichang went to the master?

 > The old man replied, "I am not a human being. __In the far distant past__, in the time of Kasyapa Buddha, __I was___ head priest at this mountain.